Overview

 Schedule:

-- 8:55-9:15: Overview of VQA challenge, winner announcements, analysis of results, and talks by challenge winners
+- 8:50-9:00: Overview of VQA challenges, winner announcements, analysis of results, and talks by challenge winners (video)

-- 10:45-11:00: Overview of VQA grounding and salient object detection challenge, winner announcements, analysis of results, and talk by challenge winner
+- 10:45-11:00: Overview of salient object detection challenge, winner announcements, analysis of results, and talk by challenge winner (video)

 Invited Speakers and Panelists: